MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMContentValidation.md

 ```

 ### -DistributionPointName

-Specifies the name of a distribution point that is associated with the content.
+Specify an array of distribution point names on which to validate the content.

 ```yaml
 Type: String[]